fchriis/Pluginsystem-Class/README.md

 Every plugin needs a plugin.php-file.
 This file is executed every request.
 You can append your code using Plugin::addEventHandler().

-author: fchriis
+:author: fchriis
-license: public domain
+:license: public domain

 Requirements
 ------------